 5. Read ads on the subway

 Instead of scrolling your Instagram feed for your whole train commute, take a minute to look up and read some of the advertisements around you.
 If you find a new expression, take a picture and look it up later or ask your teacher about it the next day in class.
 Advertisements often use idioms, slang, and colloquial expressions that may not be in your average textbook.
+This is a great way to improve your English outside of the classroom.

 6. Share your journey on social media